MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-howto.md

   --sku Standard_LRS
 ```

-Even with a global variable set for resource group with a value of `myGlobalVariableRG`, with parameter persistence turned on, the new storage account was created with `myParamPersistRG`.
+Even with a global variable set for resource group with a value of `myGlobalVariableRG`, with parameter persist turned on, the new storage account was created with `myParamPersistRG`.

 ```output
 ...